Reducing rejection exponentially improves Markov chain Monte Carlo sampling: Results

 \section{Results}

-We study how the rejection process affects the computation efficiency of the MCMC method using the $q$-state ferromagnetic Potts model~\cite{Wu1982}:
+We examine how the rejection process affects the computational efficiency of the MCMC method using the $q$-state ferromagnetic Potts model~\cite{Wu1982}:

 where $\langle ij \rangle$ runs over all the pairs of nearest neighbor sites, $\sigma_i = 1,2, \dots, q$ is the ``spin" at site $i$, and $\delta$ is the Kronecker delta.
 This model shows the continuous phase transition for $q \leq 4$ and the first-order transition for $q > 4$ in the square lattice, while showing the continuous transition for $q = 2$ and the first-order transition for $q \geq 3$ in the simple cubic lattice.
-The transition temperature is analytically obtained in the square lattice model as $T_{\rm c}=1/\ln(1+\sqrt{q})$~\cite{Wu1982}, while numerically estimated in the simple cubic lattice model to be $1/T_{\rm c}= 0.44330910(6)$~\cite{Deng2003}, $0.550565(10)$~\cite{Janke1997}, and $0.628616(16)$~\cite{Arnold1997} for $q=2,3$ and 4, respectively.
+The transition temperature is known in the square lattice model as $T_{\rm c}=1/\ln(1+\sqrt{q})$~\cite{Wu1982} and numerically estimated in the simple cubic lattice model to be $1/T_{\rm c}= 0.44330910(6)$~\cite{Deng2003}, $0.550565(10)$~\cite{Janke1997}, and $0.628616(16)$~\cite{Arnold1997} for $q=2,3$ and 4, respectively.
+The numbers in parentheses indicate the statistical error in the preceding digit.
 Note that the $q=2$ and $3$ models are equivalent to the Ising and the three-state clock ($\mathbb{Z}_3$) models, respectively, and the $q=4$ model is a special case of the Ashkin–Teller model~\cite{AshkinT1943,Baxter1982}.
-Experimental realizations of the Potts model have been proposed~\cite{Domany1982}.
+Experimental realizations of the Potts model have been proposed and discussed~\cite{Domany1982}.

 We calculate the order parameter defined by

 where